Ani7089/Text_summarization/README.md

   - `category`: The category of the news article.
   - `link`: The original article link.

-- **Usage**: In this project, the dataset is used to train and test the extractive summarization model.
+- **Usage**: In this project, the dataset is used to train and test the text summarization model.
 The dataset is split into training, validation, and testing sets for model evaluation.

 ## Installation